 - The system provides a secure mechanism for a user the reset their own password.

 - The password is not stored in a one-way salted hash in the system.

 - The password is securely stored in the database.

 - The system can enforce strong passwords of at least 8 characters long and with a complex composition.

 - The system enforces periodical change of password of user accounts.

-- The prevention of brute-force password attacking is planned.
+- The system prevents brute-force password attacking.